 Liquidity refers to how easily you will be able to sell an asset at a widely recognized fair price on the open market.
 Let's take a closer look. [ View the Current Gold Price ]

 A highly illiquid market is one in which there are few and inconsistent buyers and sellers.
-Pricing in these markets is subjective and there can be great disagreement about an asset’s current value.
+Pricing for these illiquid investments is subjective and there can be great disagreement about an asset’s current value.
 Examples include fine art, baseball cards, or numismatic coins.

-Collectibles, or ‘numismatics’ as they are often called, are worth whatever someone will pay for them at the moment for their perceived rarity and demand, which is often far far different than their underlying metals value.
+Collectibles, or ‘numismatics’ as they are often called, are worth whatever someone will pay for them at the moment for their perceived rarity and demand, which is often far different than the value of the metal itself.
 Those prices can fluctuate wildly, and demand can sometimes completely dry up.
 Even when there is demand, the number of buyers is a tiny fraction of the global bullion market.
 Which means that they tend to have poor liquidity.
 One man’s treasure can be another’s trash.

 Spot, expressed as the price per troy ounce of precious metal, serves to put a floor under trades.
 Why?
 Because a dealer knows that in the worst case, if they buy a coin from you and cannot find a buyer in short order, they can always sell that coin as scrap gold and get spot minus the cost to melt it.